Quantitative propagation of chaos for generalized Kac particle systems: Proof of intermediate lemmas

-\begin{rmk} Since we are working on $\RR$, the increasing coupling between $P_t$ and $\EMI{\mathbf{x}}{i}$ is in fact an optimal coupling (see for instance Theorem 6.0.2 in \cite{ambrosio-gigli-savare2008}), which allows for a simpler proof of Lemma \ref{lem:coupling}.
+\begin{rmk} Since we are working on $\RR$, the increasing coupling between $P_t$ and $\bar{\mathbf{x}}^{i}$ is in fact an optimal coupling [see, e.g., Theorem 6.0.2 in \citet{ambrosio-gigli-savare2008}], which allows for a simpler proof of Lemma \ref{lemcoupling}.
 However, we opted to give a proof that remains valid on $\RR^d$ with the hope that this coupling can be used in a more general setting. \end{rmk}